sbaxter/cli/readme.md

   daily backup
 ```

+*Note: `anacron` may be a better option for stuff like this: write the output to a file and cat the results on login.*

 ### [`backup`](./bin/backup)
 A script I use to backup key files to AWS s3.
 To use, just set the `$BACKUP_LIST` environment variable to contain a list of files and directories to backup.